lab1092/blender-manual_ja/manual/textures/mapping/uv/unwrapping.rst

 Begin by selecting all faces to be unwrapped in the 3D View.
 With our faces selected, it is now time to unwrap them.
-In the 3D View, select :guilabel:`Mesh` →UV Unwrap or :kbd:`U` and select Unwrap.
+In the 3D View, select *Mesh* →UV Unwrap or :kbd:`U` and select Unwrap.

-You can also do this from the UV/Image Editor window with command :guilabel:`UVs→Unwrap` or command :kbd:`E`.
+You can also do this from the UV/Image Editor window with command *UVs→Unwrap* or command :kbd:`E`.
 This method will unwrap all of the faces and reset previous work.
 The UVs menu will appear in the UV/Image Editor window after unwrapping has been performed once.

-The :guilabel:`Face→Unwrap→Unwrap` option unwraps the faces of the object to provide the 'best fit' scenario based on how the faces are connected and will fit within the image, and takes into account any seams within the selected faces.
+The *Face→Unwrap→Unwrap* option unwraps the faces of the object to provide the 'best fit' scenario based on how the faces are connected and will fit within the image, and takes into account any seams within the selected faces.
 If possible, each selected face gets its own different area of the image and is not *tucked under* any other faces.